 There are also 31 test reactors at research universities.
 They are used to create small amounts of radiation for experiments.
 This is where scientists study neutrons and other subatomic particles, examine automotive and medical components, and learn how to improve cancer treatment.

 The Future of U.S. Nuclear Power

-Annual U.S. electricity demand is projected to rise 28 percent by 2040.
+Annual U.S. electricity demand is projected to rise 47% by 2050.
 With rising oil and gas prices and concern about global warming, nuclear power has started to look attractive again.
 In the late 1990s, nuclear power was seen as a way to reduce dependency on imported oil and gas.
 This policy change paved the way for significant growth in nuclear capacity.

 The Energy Policy Act of 2005 provided financial incentives for the construction of advanced nuclear power plants.
 The newest plant began operation in October 2016.
 Two new reactors are under construction in Georgia.

 On the other hand, fracking of domestic shale oil and natural gas has made gas an affordable alternative to modernizing old nuclear power plants.
-As a result, four plants have closed in the last two years.
-Keeping old nuclear power plants running costs more than building new gas-fired plants.
-It is even more expensive than refurbishing old coal-fired power plants to run on natural gas costs less as well.
+Building new gas-fired plants costs less than keeping old nuclear power plants running.
+Refurbishing old coal-fired power plants to run on natural gas costs less as well.

-Therefore, the future of expanding nuclear power in America depends on natural gas prices.
+It seems the future of expanding nuclear power in America depends on natural gas prices.
 If they rise again and stay high, expect attention to return to nuclear power generation.
-(Source: "Another Reactor Closes, Punctuating New Reality for U.S. Nuclear Power," National Geographic, January 1, 2015.)